 Your final exam is a project that will demonstrate your understanding of your area of role and competency exploration.
-Your paper will be 1200 words and you will use APA citation and formatting.
+Your paper will be a minimum of 1200 words and you will use APA citation and formatting.
 Support your ideas with at least 5 references from sources like ProQuest and Gale, besides your text.